mawngo/go-tmpls/README.md

 		println("Dev mode enabled")
 	}

 	// Setup template cache and http.FileServer from root,
 	// which is embedded when dev mode is disabled.
 	// You can use StandardTemplateFS to create the TemplateCache only,
-	// or NewTemplateCache(fs, options...) to create template cache
+	// or NewTemplateCache(fs, options...) to create a template cache
 	// if you want to use another directory for template.
 	//
-	// StandardWebFS setup TemplateCache and http.FileServer
+	// StandardWebFS set up TemplateCache and http.FileServer
 	// based on golang-standards/project-layout,
-	// which read template from web/template and serve static files from web/static. cache, static, err := tmpls.StandardWebFS(root,
+	// which read template from web/template and serve static files from web/static. cache, static, err := tmpls.NewStandardWebFS(root,
-		// Disable cache in dev mode,
-		// so we can see changes without re-run the project. tmpls.WithNocache(*devmode),
+		// Disable cache in dev mode, so we can see changes without re-run the project. tmpls.WithNocache(*devmode))
-		// Include all files in components by default.
-		// Those files can be referenced in using base name. tmpls.WithGlobs("components/*.gohtml"))
 	if err != nil {
 		panic(err)
 	}